michaeltikhonovsky/WeatherApp-Backend/README.md

 ## Languages used
 This backend code was created in Java and incorporates the Spring Boot Framework.
 ## Usage
-Clone this repository and run it in your IDE by running the `WeatherWebAppApplication`.
-Make sure to install the necessary repositories & run the backend code so that it can fetch the weather information.
+Clone this repository and run it in your IDE by running `WeatherWebAppApplication`.
+Additionally, you will need to clone the frontend code & run it with `npm start` in your IDE's terminal.
 <!-- **Also** you must make an account on https://openweathermap.org/ and generate your own API key.
 It does take ~10 mins for the key to activate before use.
 You can enter your key in `src/main/resources/application.properties` -->

-Note: This UI may undergo changes in the future that may not be reflected in this readMe
+Note: This code may undergo changes in the future that may not be reflected in this readMe